Our Vision is to find a cure for Coats’ Disease.

 Since the Foundation was formed, we have become the preeminent source for information and resources to help educate and support families in their fight against Coats’ Disease.
 Our web site provides a Directory of Retina Specialists who are knowledgable of Coats’ Disease and treatment options.
 The site also links patients and their families to a community of other Coats’ Disease patients.
 We are the only organization that is totally focused on finding a cure for Coats’ Disease.

 We have funded opportunities to create awareness and to facilitate research on Coats’ Disease.
-We have provided grants to the San Francisco Retina Foundation to fund a conference of retinal specialists from around the globe to share best practices and the latest treatment options and studies; to Dr. Michael Trese for his ground-breaking research towards finding a cure; and to Genentech for a cutting edge project to map the DNA of Coats’ Disease.
+Since its inception, our Foundation has provided grants in support of research to a number of organizations and researchers including the San Francisco Retina Foundation to fund a conference of retinal specialists; Dr. Michael Trese for his ground-breaking research on Coats’ Disease; and to Genentech for a cutting-edge project to map the DNA of Coats’ disease.

-We continue to seek those researchers and clinicians who will apply for a foundation grant to further their work towards helping those with Coats’ Disease and seeking treatments and, ultimately, a cure for this potentially blinding disease.
+Today, we seek those researchers and clinicians who will apply for a Foundation grant to further their work on Coats’ disease to develop treatments and, ultimately, a cure for this potentially blinding disease.
 Apply for a Grant.

 What is Coats’ Disease?

 Coats’ Disease, or exudative retinitis or retinal telangiectasis, sometimes spelled Coates Disease, was first identified by Scottish ophthalmologist George Coats in 1908.
 It is a very rare condition where there is abnormal development in the blood vessels behind the retina.
-The blood rich retinal capillaries break open, leaking the serum portion of the blood into the back of eye.
-The leakage causes the retina to swell, and can cause partial or complete detachment of the retina.
-Coats’ disease is seen predominantly in males (69%) and symptoms generally appear in children aged six to eight but can develop as young as four months.
-It progresses gradually and affects central vision.
+The blood-rich retinal capillaries break open, leaking the serum portion of the blood into the back of the eye.
+The leakage causes the retina to swell and can cause partial or complete detachment of the retina.
+Coats’ Disease is seen predominantly in males (75%) and symptoms generally appear in children aged six to eight but can develop as young as four months.
+It usually progresses gradually and affects central vision.
 It is almost always unilateral (affects only one eye).
 If caught early, some level of vision can typically be restored.
-If caught in late stages, complete loss of vision can occur.
+If caught in the late stages, complete loss of vision can occur.
 In its final stages, enucleation (removal of the affected eye) is a potential outcome.

 Coats’ or Coats?
 (What’s the Deal with the Apostrophe?)